asayers/cbdr/README.md

 ## An illustative example

-For the sake of example, here's the situation: your repo contains a nice macro-benchmark called `bench.sh`.
+Let's suppose your repo contains a nice macro-benchmark called `bench.sh`.
 It only takes a second or so to run, and it runs all the stuff you care about.
 The rule is that if a feature branch increases `bench.sh`'s running time by more than 2%, it should be blocked from merging.
-Here's the method:
+Here's what we do:

 1. Check out the feature branch and its merge-base in separate worktrees, and build whatever needs building.